-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the reporting requirements of the Corporations Act 2012.
-The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
+Australia Association of Massage Therapists Ltd is a not for profit company limited by guarantee, incorporated and domiciled in Australia.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosure Standard and the reporting requirements of the Corporations Act 2012.